akuhara/MC3deconv/README.md

 ### dim.ppd (ascii format)

-This file contains marginal probability function of the number of pulses.
+The posterior probability distribution of the number of pulses.
 The format is:

 |1st column|2nd column|
 |:--:|:--:|